Swearer Center for Public Service

 Collaboration Across the University

-CEDEC is an initiative of the Swearer Center bringing together partners from across Brown University, including:
+CEDEC is an initiative of the Swearer Center bringing together partners from across Brown University that share a commitment to public impact research and experiential learning, including:

 Ways to Engage